encode/django-rest-framework/docs/index.md

 * [Markdown][markdown] (2.1.0+) - Markdown support for the self describing API.
 * [PyYAML][yaml] (3.10+) - YAML content type support.

-If you're installing using `pip`, all requirements and optional packages will be installed by default.

 ## Installation

 **WARNING: These instructions will only become valid once this becomes the master version**